iariav/End-to-End-VAD/README.md

 ```

 Check the `train.py` for more details.
-Majority of these parameters already come with resonable default values.
+Majority of these parameters already come with reasonable default values.
+We usually used a large batch_size for the audio network (e.g., 64 or 128) and a smaller batch_size for the video network and the multimodal network (e.g., 16).
+other hyperparameters (e.g., batch size, weight decay, learning rate decay, etc.) should also be adjusted according to the network you wish to train (Audio\Video\AV)

-Note: it is recomended to perform a two-stage training as described in the paper -
+Note: it is recommended to perform a two-stage training as described in the paper -

-(1) Train each single-modal network seperatly
+(1) Train each single-modal network separately

 (2) initialize the multimodal network with the pre-trained weights from (1) and then train.